Nudging state-space models for Bayesian filtering under misspecified dynamics: Computer simulations

 \subsubsection{Numerical results}

 Numerical results for the linear-Gaussian SSM can be seen from Fig.~\ref{fig: likelihood_stepsizes} and Fig.~\ref{fig: NMSE_Kalman}.
 In particular, Fig.~\ref{fig: likelihood_stepsizes} demonstrates the behaviour of the log marginal likelihoods w.r.t. varying step-sizes within the step-size range $\gamma \in [5 \times 10^{-3}, 1.5 \times 10^{-1}]$.
 We note that since all considered models within this section are linear Gaussian SSMs, the log marginal likelihood computations are exact.

 It can be seen from Fig.~\ref{fig: likelihood_stepsizes} that the log marginal likelihoods of the nudged KF can be slightly higher than the log marginal likelihood of the original KF with the correct parameters.
-This numerically verifies the result we obtained in Theorem~\ref{NvsMLE}, empirically demonstrating the \textit{nudging gain} (one should note, however, that the result in Theorem~\ref{NvsMLE} is a result w.r.t. the MLE, rather than the \textit{true} parameter).
+This numerically verifies the result we obtained in Corollary~\ref{cor:NudgingMLE}, empirically demonstrating the \textit{nudging gain} (one should note, however, that the result in Corollary~\ref{cor:NudgingMLE} is a result w.r.t. the MLE, rather than the \textit{true} parameter).

 Next, Fig.~\ref{fig: NMSE_Kalman} shows a similar performance w.r.t. the normalised mean square errors (NMSEs) rather than the log-marginal likelihoods.
-Similarly, the nudging attains much lower NMSEs than the misspecified KF.
+The NMSE at discrete time $t$ is constructed as \beq \text{NMSE}_t = \frac{\norm{x_t-\hat x_t}_2^2}{\frac{1}{T}\sum_{t=1}^T \norm{x_t}_2^2}, \eeq where $x_t$ is the actual $3$-dimensional state of the system and $\hat x_t$ is its estimate computed by the PF.
+The NMSE for each simulation is then computed as the mean over time of these errors, namely, $\text{NMSE}= \frac{1}{T}\sum_{t=1}^T \text{NMSE}_t$.
+Similar to Fig. \ref{fig: likelihood_stepsizes}, we observe that nudging yields much lower NMSEs than the misspecified KF.
 However, expectedly, in terms of NMSEs w.r.t. the ground truth states, the KF with the correct parameters remains the best estimator.